 Virtually all following innovations in Avant-Garde art are based on the premise that art does not have to, or should not have to, adhere to traditional ideas of beauty or aesthetic worth.

-Conceptual Art, one of the most influential “neo-Avant-Garde” art movements of the 20th century, originated with the idea that a work of art may simply be the record of a notion, unattached to any specific item or picture, much alone an aesthetically pleasing one.
+Conceptual Art, one of the most influential “neo-Avant-Garde” art movements of the twentieth century, originated with the idea that a work of art may simply be the record of a notion, unattached to any specific item or picture, much alone an aesthetically pleasing one.
+Other neo-Avant-Garde movements, which emerged after the birth of the Avant-Garde, included Abstract Expressionism, Nouveau Réalisme, Op Art, Pop Art, Kinetic Art, and Minimalism.

 Conceptual Avant-Garde Art vs. Formal Versions